Department of Biomedical Engineering

 JUST, MARCEL, D.O.
 Hebb University Professor of Psychology and Biomedical Engineering Director, Center for Cognitive Brain Imaging – Ph.D., Stanford University, 1972;

-KAINERSTORFER, JANA M., Associate Professor of Biomedical Engineering – Ph.D., University of Vienna, 2010;
+KAINERSTORFER, JANA M., Professor and Associate Department Head for Faculty and Graduate Affairs, Biomedical Engineering – Ph.D., University of Vienna, 2010;

 KASS, ROBERT, Maurice Falk Professor, Statistics, Department of Machine Learning, Center for the Neural Basis of Cognition, and Biomedical Engineering Interim co-Director, Center for the Neural Basis of Cognition – Ph.D., University of Chicago, 1980;